evanseitz/squid-nn/docs/tutorials.rst

 Modeling Tutorials
 ===================

-Examples of applying SQUID on previously-released models can be found in the following notebooks
+Examples of applying SQUID on previously-published deep learning models can be found in the following notebooks:

 .. toctree::
     :maxdepth: 1